hugoalh/scan-virus-ghaction/README.md

 git_limit: 100
 ```

-> **⚠ Important:** For actions which run on the GitHub host, it is highly recommended to define this due to the time limit of the step execution time (currently is `6 hours`).
+> **⚠ Important:** For actions which run on the GitHub host, it is highly recommended to define this due to the limit of the job execution time (currently is `6 hours`).

 #### `git_reverse`